mrismanaziz/Reforestation/README.md

-## Why are mummys scared of vacation?
-They're afraid to unwind.
+## What kind of pants do ghosts wear?
+Boo jeans.